box/developer.box.com/guides/cli/scripts/report-inactive-users.md

 ### Box application

 To use the script, you will need a Box application with OAuth 2.0 authentication.
-If you don't have one, go to your [developer console][console], and follow the guide [Setup with OAuth 2.0][auth].
+If you don't have one, go to your [Developer Console][console], and follow the guide [Setup with OAuth 2.0][auth].

 ## Configure the script